 BUILDING A BOX COOKER

-- Glue aluminum foil, shiny side showing to the inside walls of your cooking chamber.
+- Glue aluminum foil, shiny side showing, to the inside walls of your cooking chamber.
 This will reflect more solar radiation onto your cooking vessel.

-- Place a dark colored pan, like a dark metal cooking sheet, in the bottom of the cooking chamber to absorb the reflected solar radiation and to help heat your cooking vessel.
+- Place a dark-colored pan, like a dark metal cooking sheet, in the bottom of the cooking chamber to absorb the reflected solar radiation and to help heat your cooking vessel.

 - Place your cooking chamber into the middle of your larger box and fill the space between the two boxes with insulating materials like rolled up or crumpled newspapers or foam insulation.
-This will help to keep the heat inside of the cooking chamber.
+This will help to keep the heat inside the cooking chamber.

 “PEOPLE ALL OVER THE WORLD USE THE BASIC CONCEPTS OF RADIATION, CONVECTION, INSULATION, AND REFLECTION TO CREATE SOLAR OVENS AND COOKERS THAT THEY USE TO FEED THEMSELVES AND THEIR FAMILIES WHEN FUEL FOR COOKING IS HARD TO FIND OR NON-EXISTENT.
 AND YOU CAN TOO.”

 You should check your cooker every 30 minutes or so to ensure the sunlight is shining into the cooking chamber.
-If it is not, due to the movement of the sun across the sky, you should move your cooker so it again is facing toward the sun and adjust your reflectors as needed.
+If it is not, due to the movement of the sun across the sky, move your cooker so it again is facing toward the sun and adjust your reflectors as needed.
 If the sun is low in the sky, such as early in the morning or late in the afternoon you should position the cooker so the reflector can catch the rays of the sun and shine them back down onto your cooking vessel.